 MLA Bibliographic Entries for Images and Figure Captions

 MLA (Modern Language Association) style is most commonly used to write papers and cite sources within the liberal arts and humanities.
-For more information please refer to the MLA Handbook, 8th edition (2016).
+For more information please refer to Carleton's guide on using MLA.

 Basic Elements of an MLA Style Image Citation: